msg555/aioregistry/README.md

- pyregistry
+# AIORegistry

-pyregistry is a Python library and CLI tool for inspecting and copying container image data from and between registries.
+`aioregistry` is a Python library and CLI tool for inspecting and copying container image data from and between registries.

 This library primarily focuses on being a useful tool for dealing with container image